alabiibrahim/Bank-Loan-Intelligence-System/README.md

 4. Investigate the "60-month" loan terms more closely; longer terms often carry higher risks.
 Consider stricter credit requirements for 5-year loans.

-## Challenges & Solution

-1. The stakeholders needed to see Sales, Quantity, and Gross Profit performance, but putting all three on one page created a cluttered and "noisy" dashboard that was hard to read.

-    - How I solved it: I created a "Slicer Table" for easy toggling between 3 key pillars of business using DAX.
-This allowed the user to switch the entire context of the page with one click, maintaining a clean and simple report while providing three times the analytical depth.

-2. Standard YTD functions can sometimes fail if the fiscal calendar is non-standard or if there are gaps in the data, leading to misleading variance figures.

-    - How I solved it: I created a Date Table and utilized SAMEPERIODLASTYEAR combined with TOTALYTD logic to ensure the waterfall charts accurately show comparisons for the $512K sales variance.

-3. With hundreds of accounts, a standard bar chart was insufficient for identifying profitability outliers.

-    - How I solved it: I used a Scatter Plot with a Profitability Quadrant.
-By adding a constant line at the 20K sales mark and a GP% axis, I created an instant visual diagnostic tool to separate "High-Volume/Low-Margin" accounts from "Premium" partners.